HMS Dianthus (K95): War duty

 Dianthus spent 1941 escorting trade convoys through coastal waters and the Western Approaches to the United Kingdom until assigned to Mid-Ocean Escort Force (MOEF) group C1.
 Dianthus rammed and sank U-379 while defending convoy SC 94.
+During this attack, due to its duration and distance from land, Dianthus ran out of conventional fuel, and had to improvise: amalgamating cooking oil, medical oils etc to make up the shortfall to return to port.

-Dianthus was assigned to MOEF group A3 after yard overhaul to repair damage from the ramming collision.
+Dianthus was assigned to MOEF group A3 after yard overhaul to repair damage from the ramming.
 With group A3, she participated in the battles of convoys ON 145, ON 166, SC 121 and HX 233.
 When group A3 disbanded, Dianthus was assigned to MOEF group C5 until another yard overhaul in August 1943.
 Dianthus completed refit in November and escorted four more trans-Atlantic convoys in two round trips before being returned to European coastal escort work for the remainder of the war.
-The ship was decommissioned and sold for civilian use following the end of hostilities.
-She became the Norwegian buoy tender Thorslep, and was later used for whaling before being scrapped in 1969.
+The ship was decommissioned and sold for civilian use following the end of hostilities, becoming the Norwegian buoy tender Thorslep, and was later used for whaling before being scrapped in 1969.